BLUE HORIZON 1261

 Durant took another sip from a coffee cup and then shook his head from side to side.
 He preferred the pick-me-up drink with cream and just a hint of honey, but today he was drinking it bitter-black to get its strongest effects.
-Despite being up and moving about, the grizzly was still lethargic and had to fight the urge to hibernate.
+Despite being up and moving about, the grizzly was still lethargic and had to fight the urge to doze.
 In order to keep his mind clear, he went over his handwritten manifest again, line by line.

 When Merlin had informed him of their problem and their plan, he was adamantly against getting into their cargo, but the captain had made it a direct order for the sake of an emergency.
 As cargo master, Durant was determined to keep their cargo safe, secure and free from pilferage, but the current situation made all that difficult at best.

 With the help of Jerad and Jasper, he had rigged a perimeter alarm around the entire cargo stack, and then he set a personal passcode upon it so that he alone could get into the containers without alerting the entire vessel of unauthorized entry.
 He kept a handwritten notebook in his pocket listing each article of clothing borrowed from the cargo, who had it, which crate it came from, and notes for the proper cleaning of the item.
 He had everyone's promises that the garments would be properly cleaned and returned prior to landing at their destination.